p-DG cyclotomic nilHecke algebras: Introduction

 \subsection{Further comments}

 A more general $m$-tensor quiver Schur algebra can be defined when trying to categorify a more general tensor product $V_{r_1} \otimes_{\mathbb{O}_p} \cdots \otimes_{\mathbb{O}_p} V_{r_m}$.
 See Section \ref{subset-future} for a brief introduction.
-We will pursue further investigations in subsequent works.
+In future work we will study the $p$-DG Grothendieck groups of the module categories for these quiver Schur algebras along certain categorical actions.
 However, the case of just two tensor factors is relatively simpler.
 One reason is that the canonical basis of Lusztig \cite{Lus4} has a very explicit description in the two-tensor factor case.
 For general $m$ the canonical basis has only an inductive construction.

 A categorification of tensor products of quantum $\mathfrak{sl}_2$ for generic $q$ was given in \cite{FKS} by considering certain categories of Harish-Chandra bimodules.
 It would be interesting to understand the $p$-differential Lie theoretically.